Expressive Approaches to Drawing and Painting the Figure

 Loose and expressive approaches to painting the figure will be explored.
-Students will investigate ways of beginning a painting and the subsequent stages of the painting process by first sketching a few quick studies of a still life photo.
+Students will investigate ways of beginning a painting and the subsequent stages of the painting process by first sketching/painting a few quick studies of a still life photo.
 You will receive a PDF file of several still life photos that you may choose from to print out on your printer…make sure that your photos have no streaks and are of good quality!
 Learning how to break down subject matter into basic shapes is vital, and gives an insight into painting any subject matter, (including the figure) from photographs or from life.
 Rendering photo-realistically, or in a detailed manner is not the goal.
 Capturing the essence and gesture through suggested mark, color, and simplified shape is key and the focus of this workshop.
-Please bring quality photos with strong dramatic light source.
+Please bring quality figurative photos with strong dramatic light source.
 (5 x 7 or larger).
 No posed studio or school type photos.
 Enjoy demonstrations and plenty of individual instruction for both oil and acrylic painters.
 Please bring a variety of large and medium sized brushes, lots of paint, and bring your supplies to first class.

 Supply List - Please bring your paint and mark making materials of choice.
-This could be any of the following: acrylics, oils, alkyds, collage material, oil pastel, charcoal, Heavy and soft Gel mediums, etc., and painting surface: Gesso board or canvas at least 16 x 20 inches in size or larger (no larger than 24 x 30 inches, primed), or stretched paper on a stretcher or gessoed paper on board.
-Also bring two sheets of smaller canvas paper or mixed media paper that can support painting between 9 x 12 inches & 16 x 20 inches in size, for the still life painting, brushes of various sizes, preferably a flat, around 1 and 1/2 to 1/2 inch in size along with a few smaller flats and rounds, and one or two detail brushes. (a few large brushes are a must) Bring lots of paint!
+This could be any of the following: acrylics, oils, alkyds, collage material, oil pastel, charcoal, Heavy and soft Gel mediums, etc., and painting surfaces: one or two Gesso boards or canvases at leas 24 x 30 inches in size or larger, primed or stretched paper on a stretcher or gessoed paper on board.
+Also bring two sheets of smaller canvas paper or mixed media paper that can support painting between 9 x 12 inches & 16 x 20 inches in size, for the still life painting, brushes of various sizes, preferably flats or filberts around 2 inches, 1 and 1/2, & 1/2 inch in size along with a few smaller flats and rounds. (a few large brushes are a must..3 inch for example) Bring lots of paint!
 If you still don’t have a basic palette of colors or just have no clue as to what colors to bring, You can bring a very basic or limited amount of colors such as:

 Below I have included a website that I found pretty amazing and accurate concerning help with understanding a variety of art supplies, paint properties and mediums, etc. This is not on my website and when clicking the link will take you to a different website.
 Please click your backbitten to return to my website.